Skip to content

 Special thanks to DailyDieselDose and Clark Perks for their footage.

 Mahan’s obsession began way before he moved to Basking Ridge in 1983.
-Formerly of Scotch Plains, New Jersey, the Mahan collection began with a purpose as he wanted to use a truck, his first truck, a 1927 AC 5 Ton truck he now calls “The Wedding Truck,” that was his mode of transportation at his wedding.
+Formerly of Scotch Plains, New Jersey, the Mahan collection began with a purpose, as he wanted to use a truck, his first truck, a 1927 AC 5 Ton truck, which he now calls “The Wedding Truck,” that was his mode of transportation at his wedding.

-The obsession has since led to over 200 trucks across 6 buildings that are now part of his foundation’s collection, preserved to continue long after Gary is unable to manage the collection.
+Gary’s obsession has since led to over 200 trucks across 6 buildings, now part of his foundation’s collection, preserved to endure long after Gary is unable to manage it.
 His daughter Kathryn serves as director of the foundation, museum curator, tour guide, social media director, and mother.
 She is the only one who has spent her entire life around the family collection and is up to the challenge.

 Gary Mahan, founder of the collection

 It is just incredible to walk the property, going from building to building, each one full of what would be the very foundation of any other collection.
-Even a non-truck lover can’t help but be overwhelmed by the display, which exhibits the Mahan family’s passion and love for trucks.
+Even a non-truck lover can’t help but be overwhelmed by the display, which showcases the Mahan family’s passion for trucks.

-Walking the collection, you can’t help but feel the kid in yourself as a child playing with yellow Tonka trucks on a dirt pile in your backyard.
-Gary hasn’t forgotten thoughts that are the imagination of young children as there is an unspoken rule at the museum.
-You bring the kids, put them in the truck, tractor, bulldozer, or even a dozen pedal cars, and let the kids experience trucks.
+Walking through the collection, you can’t help but feel the kid in you, playing with yellow Tonka trucks on a dirt pile in your backyard.
+Gary hasn’t forgotten the thoughts of young children’s imaginations, as there is an unspoken rule at the museum.
+You bring the kids, put them in a truck, tractor, bulldozer, or even a dozen pedal cars, and let them experience trucks.
 It’s a touch-and-feel museum meant for experiencing, and that means experiencing.
 So feel free to bring the kids.
 They’ll love it.

 National Truck Show Recognition

-Each year, between May and October, the foundation takes selected trucks to approximately 10 different truck shows and caravans to allow spectators to see their restorations.
+Each year, between May and October, the foundation takes selected trucks to approximately 10 different truck shows and caravans, allowing spectators to see their restorations.
 Many don’t know the history of the Mack Truck Company, founded in 1900 as the Mack Brothers Company.
 It manufactured its first truck in 1907 and adopted its present name in 1922.
-One of the largest and favorite shows is the annual Macungie Antique Truck Show hosted by the Antique Truck Club of America.
+One of the largest and most popular shows is the annual Macungie Antique Truck Show, hosted by the Antique Truck Club of America.
 Macungie is the home of Mack Trucks.

 Our Goal each year is to bring a newly finished truck into the Truck Show Season to wow our friends and followers and to keep the Museum exciting for our returning guests.